Forging good titles in academic writing

 The title is the first thing your reader will see, and most readers will make their first judgements of your work based on it.
 For this reason, it’s important to think about your titles carefully.

-The most basic things to remember are that your title should be informative, striking, and appropriate.
+In academic writing, the most basic things to remember are that your title should be informative, striking, and appropriate.
 This article briefly discusses these titular qualities, turns to some title templates and examples, and then offers some tips and common title-pitfalls.

 Informative, Striking, Appropriate